Sixth Form Courses

 Will I go on any trips?

 Every year we attend the eMagazine Language Conference in London.
 We are planning to run this twice a year as we love hearing lectures from the researchers we actually study on the course.
-We also visit The British Library.
+We also visit The British Library and, if possible, we also attend The Grammar Day.

 What careers could this lead on to?